About Long Distance Voter

-Ashley Spillane is President of Rock the Vote, a nonpartisan, nonprofit organization committed to engaging young people in the political process.
+Ashley is the President of Rock the Vote, a nonpartisan, nonprofit organization committed to engaging young people in the political process.
 In her first year as President of Rock the Vote, Ashley spearheaded the launch of the "Turn Out for What" campaign, which included a music video that garnered 11 million views within the first two weeks and received top-tier press coverage.
 Ashley is a recognized expert in millennial voting trends, media engagement, and political strategy.
 She is a graduate of The George Washington University, with a degree in international affairs.
-Ashley serves on the LDV Board.

-Dan McSwain is a digital strategist and communications specialist with experience in the public, private, political, and nonprofit sectors.
+Dan is a digital strategist and communications specialist with experience in the public, private, political, and nonprofit sectors.
 His work spans digital strategy, public relations, online fundraising, rapid response, and external communications.
 Daniel ran digital operations for the 2012 National Voter Registration Day, which registered nearly 400,000 voters in just one day.
 He is the President of GEER, a DC-based communications and strategy firm.
 Dan was named one of the “50 Hottest People in Online Politics” by Business Insider in February 2013.
-Dan serves on the LDV Board.

-Christopher Mann is an Assistant Professor of political communication in the Manship School of Mass Communication and Department of Political Science at Louisiana State University in Baton Rouge.
+Christopher is an Assistant Professor of political communication in the Manship School of Mass Communication and Department of Political Science at Louisiana State University in Baton Rouge.
 He is also the Director of the Academy of Applied Politics at LSU and holds the J. Patrick Gebhart Professorship from the Manship School of Mass Communication.
 Christopher’s research focuses on several aspects of elections, campaigns, and voting, with a special emphasis on voting-by-mail.
 He has been published in The Journal of Politics, Political Analysis, Political Behavior, Public Opinion Quarterly, and other journals.
-Christopher is the head of the Long Distance Voter Advisory Board.